-- Twelve hours of courses in Latin American affairs, approved by the advisor.
-Nine of the twelve hours must be at the 3000-level or above.
+- 12 credit hours of courses in Latin American affairs, approved by the advisor.
+9 of the 12 hours must be at the 3000-level or above.

 - At least two courses must be taken in International Affairs.

 - All courses must be taken on a letter-grade basis, and a grade of C or better must be received in each course.

 - Students majoring in INTA may not count courses towards the certificate that are required for their majors by name and number or for other INTA certificates.

 - No more than 6 credits of special topics (4803) and three credits of special problems (4903) may be used towards the certificate.